rncwind/whydoesntmycodework/readme.md

 | Build      | Nix + Naersk |

 ## Prior Art
-My codebase does not exist in a vaccum.
+My codebase does not exist in a vacuum.
 The codebase is influced by prior art.
 - [Xe Iaso](https://xeiaso.net/)
 - [Amos/fasterthanlime](https://fasterthanli.me/)
 - [Faultlore](https://faultlore.com/blah/)